braincrafted/symfony2cs-bundle/README.md

 Installation
 ------------

-First of all you have to add the bundle to your `composer.json`:
+First you have to add the bundle to your `composer.json`:

     {
         "require": {